inspirehep/author.xml/README.md

                 - a collaboration-internal ID (source="INTERNAL"), or
                 - other author ID services (e.g. source="ORCID").

-              Using INSPIRE ID numbers is strongly encouraged.
-With a persistant ID for an author the INSPIRE service team can identify authors and attach the respective identifiers to their INSPIRE ID.
+              The preferred author identifier is the [ORCID](https://orcid.org/) identifier.
+If the author does not possess an ORCID identifier, an INSPIRE-ID may be used as an alternative.
+A persistent ID for an author allows the INSPIRE service team to identify authors and attach the respective identifiers to the author ID system.
 Please consult the section on [Where do I get the information needed for some of the data values?](#infoneeded) for more detailed information about the handling of author ids.
         - Element `<cal:authorFunding>` OPTIONAL - this element describes the author's funding source, such as a grant or fellowship, if necessary (e.g., Alfred P. Sloan Fellow).
 This element can be left empty|

 <a name="infoneeded"></a>